tryton/tryton/doc/index.rst

   location (or one of his child locations).

-The supplier packing can be in one of this states:
+The supplier shipment can be in one of this states:

 * Draft